-\begin{rem} If $Y = X^*$, then the norm topology on $X$ is a complete consistent topology.
-In this case, the assumptions that $f$ is $X^*$-measurable and almost $\norm{}$-separably valued imply that $f$ is strongly measurable.
-This is the Pettis measurability theorem, see Theorem 2 in II.1 of \cite{diesteluhl}.
-However, in Pettis measurability theorem the assumption of $X^*$-measurability can be weakened to $Y$-measurability, see Corollary 4 in II.1 of \cite{diesteluhl}.
-Since we only ask that the range of $f$ is almost $\tau$-separable in Theorem \ref{t.criteria}, we do not implicitly require that $f$ is strongly measurable. \end{rem}
+{\it The case $Y = X^*$ --} A function $f: \Omega \to X$ is $X^*$-integrable iff it is Pettis integrable in the classical sense.
+Note that the norm topology on $X$ is a complete, consistent topology.
+Furthermore the assumption that $f$ is scalarly $X^*$-measurable and almost $\norm{}$-separably valued imply that $f$ is strongly measurable by the Pettis measurability theorem \cite[II.1, Theorem 2]{diesteluhl}.
+Thus in this case, if $f$ satisfies the hypothesis of Theorem \ref{t.criteria}, then $f$ is Bochner integrable.

+In Pettis measurability theorem the assumption of scalar $X^*$-measurability can actually be weakened to scalar $Y$-measurability for any norming subset $Y \subset X^*$, see Corollary 4 in II.1 of \cite{diesteluhl}.
+We note that since we only require the range of $f$ to be almost $\tau$-separable in Theorem \ref{t.criteria}, in the case of an arbitrary $Y$ we do not implicitly require that $f$ is strongly measurable.

+{\it The case $X=Y^*$ --} In this case, the $Y$-integral coincides with the $\mathrm{weak}^*$-integral.
+Hence every scalarly $Y$-integrable function $f: \Omega \to Y^*$ is $Y$-integrable.
+We note that since closed, bounded balls in $Y^*$ are $\mathrm{weak}^*$-compact, the $\mathrm{weak}^*$-topology is quasi-complete.
+We also note that in this case the separability assumption in Theorem \ref{t.criteria} is not needed.

+The above examples are extensively studied in the literature.
+The following is our basic example of a norming dual pair on which a complete, consistent topology exists.

 \begin{example} Let $E$ be a completely regular Hausdorff space and consider the norming dual pair $(C_b(E),\mathcal{M}_0(E))$.
 Then, by Section 7.6 of \cite{jarchow}, the {\it strict topology} is a consistent topology on $X$.
 It is complete if and only if $C(E)$, the space of {\emph all} continuous functions on $E$, is complete with respect to the compact-open topology, see Section 3.6 of \cite{jarchow}.
 If $E$ is metrizable or locally compact, this is certainly the case. \end{example}